chungimungi/chungimungi.github.io/posts/posts.md

 order: 5
 ---

-Welcome to Semantic Soup, where I will attempt to simplify topis in NLP.
+Welcome to Semantic Soup, where I will attempt to simplify topics in NLP.